brsbl/loop-machine/TEST_SETUP.md

 **Note:** Use this sparingly as it bypasses quality checks.

-## Coverage Requirements
+## Test Coverage

-The project has the following coverage thresholds:
-- Branches: 80%
-- Functions: 80%
-- Lines: 80%
-- Statements: 80%
+While coverage metrics can be viewed with `npm run test:coverage`, the focus is on **quality over quantity**.
+Good tests that cover critical functionality are more valuable than hitting arbitrary coverage numbers.

-View coverage report after running `npm run test:coverage` in the `coverage/` directory.
+View the coverage report in the `coverage/` directory after running the coverage command.

 ## Troubleshooting